dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 122 =
+* on brand woo-commerce fixed to have correct sanitization

 = 121 =
 * Reduced the number of hooks to build a page to reducing server requests and simplify hook function